 What is SNMP?

 Simple Network Management Protocol (SNMP) is a set of protocols for network management and monitoring.
-It is mostly used to monitor devices on a network like firewalls, routers, switches, servers, printers, bridges, NAS drives, UPS, and more.
+To clarify, you mostly use SNMP to monitor devices on a network like firewalls, routers, switches, servers, printers, bridges, NAS drives, UPS, and more.

-Learn more about getting started with SNMP and take your MSP to the next level with SNMP.
+Learn how to start using SNMP and take your Managed Service Provider (MSP) to the next level with SNMP.

 What is an SNMP port number?